kelvinsekx/kelvinsekx/README.md

 - 📫 How to reach me: @kelvinsekx on twitter
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love 💕 adventure and making new friends over social media

+- 😪 current struggle: I'm struggling up to get a new laptop.
+I don't mind if You send any help.